-Specialist, individualised support & provision
+Specialist, individualised support and provision

 All students access a broad and balanced curriculum.
 Students who have an EHC Plan, have regular reviews to ensure that we are meeting their individual needs and that the interventions they are having are impacting positively on their learning.
 Our interventions are intended to facilitate access and inclusion for all students in all learning opportunities.
 They are evidenced based with measurable outcomes to facilitate the 'Assess, Plan, Do Review, model.
-Some students, for whom learning difficulties result in emotional behaviours which are a barrier to accessing learning, are selected for timetabled Nurture provision, in Year 7 and 8.
-Students with characteristics associated with the Autistic spectrum (ASD) or social interaction difficulties are offered the SocCs programme.
-These interventions are designed to facilitate and maximise inclusion in mainstream classrooms.

-We are developing the role for an 'Autism Lead' who will implement a strategic approach using the principles and tools provided by the Autism Education Trust.
-Bespoke timetables are organised for students who have difficulty accessing the school curriculum for a variety of reasons.
-These students will have timetabled access to the 'Study Hub', which is a quiet calm learning space specifically for our students.
-The enjoyment of reading through Reading', where they read to an Study Hub has a consistent HLTA the 'Accelerated Reader older student. lead, who liaises with Programme'. mainstream teachers to acquire relevant study tasks, supporting students to access and complete work, thus supporting emotional needs and learning needs and minimising the impact of absence from timetabled specialist lessons.
-We also work closely with specialist outside agencies to supplement the curriculum for those with a higher level of need.
-Students in the Alderbrook ARC follow a mainstream curriculum. differentiated to meet their needs with additional learning opportunities to support their specific areas of need associated with their autism, which helps prepare them for transition to the mainstream provision in Year
+We have an 'Autism Lead' who will work alongside the SENDCo to implement a strategic approach using the principles and tools provided by the Autism Education Trust.

+The Study Hub is a quiet and safe space for students to access as agreed through the SEND Team has a HLTA lead, who liaises with mainstream teachers to acquire relevant study tasks, supporting students to access and complete work, thus supporting emotional needs and learning needs and minimising the impact of absence from timetabled specialist lessons.

+Students in the Alderbrook ARC follow a mainstream curriculum, differentiated to meet their needs with additional learning opportunities to support their specific areas of need associated with their autism, which helps prepare them for transition to the mainstream provision.

+Reading', where they read to an older student.